OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 The data protection architecture is based on a hierarchy of keys.
 The hardware key sits at the top of this hierarchy, and can be used to "unlock" so-called class keys which are associated with different device states (e.g. locked / unlocked).

 Every file stored in the iOS file system is encrypted with its own, individual per-file key, which is contained in the file metadata.
-The metadata is encrypted with the file system key and wrapped with one of the class keys, depending on the protection class selected by the app when creating the the Keychain item.
+The metadata is encrypted with the file system key and wrapped with one of the class keys, depending on the protection class selected by the app when creating the file.

 <img src="Images/Chapters/0x06d/key_hierarchy_apple.jpg" width="500px"/>
 *iOS Data Protection Key Hierarchy <sup>[3]</sup>*